Iarumasi/Convert-text-to-Georgian/README.md

 S ➡ შ, sh ➡ შ, "" ➡ „“

 This is a free-time JS program that converts text from latin to Georgian.
-As I know, there already exist such apps, but still I wrote a personal one.
+There already exist such apps, but still I wrote a personal one.
 It also has functions that are unique, for example in Georgian, the quotation marks are written differently, and this converts them as well.